iptoux/bbot/README.md

 - The `user-memory.json` file should be properly secured
 - Users should be informed that the bot remembers information from conversations
 - Consider implementing a command to allow users to view or delete their stored information

+### LLM-based User Facts Extraction (Configuration)

+To enable LLM-based extraction of user facts, set `FACTS_VIA_LLM=true` in `env.local` and configure one of the following:
+- OpenAI API: set `OPENAI_API_KEY` and optionally `OPENAI_MODEL` (default `openai/gpt-oss-20b`).
+- LM Studio: set `LM_STUDIO_API_URL` (e.g., `http://localhost:1234/v1`) and set `OPENAI_MODEL` to your local model's name.
+When using LM Studio, if the model name begins with `openai/`, the prefix is removed automatically.

+Behavior details:
+- The bot passes a compact context (up to the last 5 interactions and the current exchange) to the LLM and requests ONLY a JSON array of up to 5 short, stable facts.
+- Facts should be persistent (avoid temporary moods, fleeting context) and verifiable from the conversation.
+- New facts are deduplicated against existing ones before being saved to `user-memory.json`.
+- If LLM extraction errors or returns invalid JSON, the bot falls back to regex-based extraction.

+Notes:
+- Manual fact management is always available via `!fact add <fact>` and `!memory view/delete`.
+- Interactions in memory are bounded (last 10 are kept) to prevent unbounded growth.

+## Image Processing and Vision

+The bot supports multimodal prompts with image attachments when using `!llm`.

+How it works under the hood (bot.js):
+- Attachment detection: Only image files are included.
+The bot checks either the attachment content type or the filename extension (png, jpg/jpeg, gif, webp, bmp, tiff).
+Duplicate URLs are removed and a maximum of 5 images is processed per request.
+- Logging: The bot logs the list of image URLs it is about to process to aid troubleshooting.
+- Prompt behavior: For image analysis, the bot crafts a special system instruction to:
+  - Analyze only the images attached to the current message
+  - Avoid relying on or referencing older images or previous results
+  - Avoid including image URLs or image markdown in the reply The output is additionally sanitized to remove any leaked image URLs or markdown link forms.
+- Context policy: For image requests, user memory and recent carryover context are not injected to reduce bias in visual descriptions.
+- Model backends:
+  - OpenAI API: Image URLs are sent directly as `image_url` content parts in the Chat Completions request.
+  - LM Studio: Image URLs are fetched by the bot and converted to base64 data URLs (data:<mime>;base64,...) before being sent, because some LM Studio models expect base64 in the `url` field.
+    - Guardrail: Each image has a ~10 MB size limit; oversized or failed downloads are skipped.
+If all conversions fail, the bot falls back to a text-only prompt and tells the model that images could not be loaded.
+- Streaming: Responses are streamed and edited in place, with long outputs split into Discord-safe chunks (<=2000 characters).

+Tips:
+- If your model cannot handle images, simply don’t attach any.
+The bot will behave as a text-only assistant.
+- If you see errors when using LM Studio with images, check that the LM Studio server is running and try smaller images.
+Review the console logs for details.

 ## API Endpoints